emit-sds/emit-sds-frcov/README.md

 ### 7.1 Algorithm Availability

+Fractional cover algorithms used to generate this product are avaliable in the EMIT SDS project on github (https://github.com/emit-sds/emit-sds-frcov).

 ### 7.2 Input Data Access
 All input data required to run the code not found in the above repositories is available at the NASA Digital Archive.